-By 2020, the departments aims to have the machines accept 90 percent of the travelers going in and out of the country.
-The current SmartGates only accept travelers from 15 countries (Australia, Canada, China, France, Hong Kong, Ireland, Japan, Korea, Macau, New Zealand, Singapore, Sweden, Switzerland, United Kingdom, and United States of America).
+By 2020, the departments aim to have the machines accept 90 percent of the travelers going in and out of the country.
+The current SmartGates only accept travelers from 15 countries (Australia, Canada, China, France, Hong Kong, Ireland, Japan, Korea, Macau, New Zealand, Singapore, Sweden, Switzerland, United Kingdom, and the United States of America).

 Who’s next on the list of countries to adopt a similar system?
 The United States began testing a facial recognition scanner at Washington Dulles Airport to spot fake passports.
 However, the process is not “contact-less” as it still requires you to scan your passport and go through passport control with an officer sitting behind a booth.